Frontier Dispute (Burkina Faso/Niger)

 Overview of the case

 On 20 July 2010, Burkina Faso and Niger jointly submitted a frontier dispute between them to the Court, pursuant to a Special Agreement signed in Niamey on 24 February 2009 and which entered into force on 20 November 2009.
-In Article 2 of the Special Agreement, the Court was requested to determine the course of the boundary between the two countries in the sector from the astronomic marker of Tong-Tong to the beginning of the Botou bend and to place on record the Parties’ agreement [“leur entente”] on the results of the work of the Joint Technical Commission on Demarcation of the boundary.
+In Article 2 of the Special Agreement, the Court was requested in particular to determine the course of the boundary between the two countries in the sector from the astronomic marker of Tong-Tong to the beginning of the Botou bend.

 This overview is provided for information only and in no way involves the responsibility of the Court.